Skip to main content

 What fixed it

-We explained that the leak was at the valve core, a small replaceable part inside the service connection, not at the indoor coil or compressor.
+The leak was at the valve core, a small replaceable part inside the service connection, not at the indoor coil or compressor.
 We fitted a matched new core, then ran a pressure hold test before recharging.
 The pressure held steady with no drop, which confirmed the leak was sealed.
 We recharged the system and checked that cooling was back to normal.
 No other circuit repairs were needed.

 Outcome